 I’ve built my whole 6 figure business on SEO traffic alone.
 So, please take my advice when I say LEARN SEO.
 You will thank me later.

 If you’re ready to get serious about applying SEO to your Etsy shop, or want a more in depth explanation, check out my SEO webinar which has helped hundreds of people get to the top of search.

 4. Join The Handmade Mastermind Group

-a.
-What do they use your product for?
+- What will they use my products for?

-b.
-Why do they need your product?
-What problem does it solve for them?
+- Why do they need my product?
+What problem does it solve?

-c.
-Do you know the basic demographic of your customer?
-Male/Female?
+- Do I know the demographic of my customers? (male/female/etc.?
 Age range?
-Married?
-Has kids? etc..,?
+Married? etc…)